sampointer/fluent-plugin-cloudwatch-ingest/README.md

 ```
 parser.record.attempted
 parser.record.success
-parser.json.success     # if json parsing is enabledp
+parser.json.success     # if json parsing is enabled
-parser.json.failed      # if json parsing is enabledp
+parser.json.failed      # if json parsing is enabled
 parser.ingestion_skew   # the difference between `timestamp` and `ingestion_time` as returned by the Cloudwatch API
 ```